A Surge of Sites and Apps Are Exhausting Your CPU To Mine Cryptocurrency - Slashdot

 Eye-candy sells and the silly humans fall for it.
 Proverbial books continue to get judged by their covers.
 Good luck fixing human nature.

-Not all web apps work with just HTML and CSS (Score:2)
+Not all web apps work with just HTML and CSS (Score:3)

 If people still knew how to write HTML, almost no web site would need to use any "JavaScript" or other "active content"